Last updated on November 20th, 2021 at 08:54 am

 The term ‘personal injury claims’ is used to describe a broad range of injury and accident types that one might need to claim compensation for.
 It could refer to any physical injury sustained in the workplace, on the road, in a shop or in any public place.

 Personal injury also covers injuries or illnesses resulting from medical negligence in a hospital or industrial diseases such as asbestos related diseases.
 The injury does not necessarily have to be physical.
 Psychological injuries are also covered provided that they meet all other criteria.

-Anyone who has sustained an injury or contracted an illness or disease as a result of another person’s negligence is entitled to file a personal injury case and claim for compensation.
+Anyone who has sustained an injury or contracted an illness or disease as a result of another person’s negligence is entitled to file a personal injury claim and claim for compensation.